solidi/writing/64-the-not-so-small-things-of-developing-software.md

 ![Photo by Daniel K Cheung on Unsplash](images/64-01.jpeg)

-Reflecting on my [software experiences](https://dev.to/solidi/rediscovering-the-plan-file-4k1i), I've formed a list of deep curiosities.
+Reflecting on my [software experiences](https://dev.to/solidi/rediscovering-the-plan-file-4k1i), I've formed a catalog of deep curiosities.
 Here is my list of all the *not-so-small* things I learned about creating software.

 **Defaults rule the perceived experience** - what comes shipped in software is what sticks to its adopters.
 I've learned what is preset in software, such as settings and default preferences, shapes a first impression.
 That impression predicts an excellent experience from a flawed one.
 Adopters of my software rarely see past the defaults.
 Those who do are my power users.